OSSSC-edu/supply-chain.github.io/Legal-basics.md

 nav_order: 1
 ---

-## Basics of Software Copyright and other forms of Protection
+# Basics of Software Copyright and other Forms of Protection